Tech & Policy

 A safety education completion certificate proves you completed required safety training - issued by KOSHA, schools, or private platforms - and opens employment, exam, and volunteer opportunities.

-Standards Public sectorEnterprises
+Tech & Policy Public sectorEnterprises

 A New Standard for the AI Era: Digital Identity Verification